catelinn/data-analysis-portfolio/README.md

 ## About

 Hello, I'm Catelinn, I have a Master Business Administration degree with focus on IT.
-I'm actively persuing the career change from 15+ years marketing/project management field to data analysis.
+I'm actively seeking career change from 15+ years of marketing and project management fields to data analysis.

 ## Projects